Abrar Qazi: Career

 In January 2019, Qazi made his television debut in Gathbandhan on Colors TV, playing Raghu Jadhav, a gangster from Dombivli who falls in love with a police officer, played by Shruti Sharma.
 Following the show's end in November 2019, he was cast as rockstar Rudraksh Khurana in Yeh Hai Chahatein on StarPlus, opposite Sargun Kaur Luthra.
 He later portrayed Samrat Chaudhary in the same series until 2023.
 Show proved to be a turning point in his career, his performance and on-screen chemistry with Luthra were well-received, contributing to the show's popularity.
 In addition to television, he featured with Luthra in several advertisements between 2021 and 2022, including campaigns for Jeevansathi.com and Bru coffee.

 In October 2023, Qazi joined Zee TV's Kumkum Bhagya following a 20-year narrative leap, portraying Rajvansh "RV" Malhotra opposite Rachi Sharma.
 He remained with the series until early 2025.
 In June 2025, Qazi began portraying Udayveer "UV" Jindal in Kabhi Neem Neem Kabhi Shahad Shahad on StarPlus, opposite Afia Tayebali.
 The series is a Hindi adaptation of the Bengali drama Kothha and is produced by Prosenjit Chatterjee.
 The show ended in September 2025 following low TRPs.

+Since June 2026, he is playing Sanjay in Zee TV's Tu Hi Re Dil Mein.